 Go birding: On a Sunday morning, ask your child to pack a pair of binoculars, a notebook and a pen, and head to the woods where you can watch a variety of birds.
 If you don’t live in a place where you can go birdwatching, then head to the botanical garden or the local zoo.
 While watching the different animals and birds, also tell your child something about their habitat and habits.

-Visit the farmer’s market: Almost every town or city in India has a farmer’s market where local farmers sell their produce.
-Take your child to one such market and show him around.
+Visit a farmer’s market: Almost every town or city in India has a farmer’s market where local farmers sell their produce.
+Take your child to one and show him around.
 Let him observe the produce there.
 Encourage him to talk to the farmers and learn something about farming.
 On the way back, you can also buy some seeds of different plants for your child to grow in the backyard or in a flowerpot.